Justaus3r/Xile/README.md

 - [x] Supports banner(Manual)
 - [x] Supports custom prompt(Manual)
 - [ ] Much more...
+# 🔴 Note: 🔴
+Please do not confuse the word "pure python" as some core operations such as shutting down pc ,etc require interaction with OS API(or thats what i think after my research),and low level languages are used to do so.python is a high level language and i think it can't interact with Os like C and other ll languages do.so i have used system commands to do such things.if you think i am wrong,Please do correct me 🙂..
 ### Bug report
 Found any bug!
 Report it to me at x-neron@pm.me